Breast implant: Fifth generation

-Breast-feeding
+Sixth generation

+Sixth generation breast implants were introduced in the early 2010s to address some of the issues seen in previous generations.
+They feature a smoother surface that is designed to minimize the body's inflammatory response and reduce the risk of a foreign body reaction.
+These implants use a newer, biomimetic topography that helps to reduce bacterial growth and inflammation compared to the earlier macro-textured devices.
+Additionally, they incorporate other advancements, such as ergonomic gels that change shape depending on body position and advanced multi-layered shells to reduce the diffusion of silicone.
+Some manufacturers have also introduced lightweight alternatives that use hollow microspheres mixed with silicone gel to make the implants lighter for a given volume.
+This has led to improved results, with studies showing that the implants form thinner capsules and cause less inflammation than their predecessors.

+Breastfeeding

-The presence of breast implants currently presents no contraindication to breast feeding, and no evidence to support that the practice may present health issues to a breast feeding infant is recognized by the USFDA.
+The presence of breast implants currently presents no contraindication to breast feeding, and no evidence to support that the practice may present health issues to a breastfeeding infant is recognized by the USFDA.

-Women with breast implants may have functional breast-feeding difficulties; mammoplasty procedures that feature periareolar incisions are especially likely to cause breast-feeding difficulties.
+Women with breast implants may have functional breast-feeding difficulties; mammoplasty procedures that feature periareolar incisions are especially likely to cause breastfeeding difficulties.
 Surgery may also damage the lactiferous ducts and the nerves in the nipple-areola area.

-Functional breast-feeding difficulties arise if the surgeon cut the milk ducts or the major nerves innervating the breast, or if the milk glands were otherwise damaged.
+Functional breastfeeding difficulties arise if the surgeon cut the milk ducts or the major nerves innervating the breast, or if the milk glands were otherwise damaged.
 Milk duct and nerve damage are more common if the incisions cut tissue near the nipple.
 The milk glands are most likely to be affected by subglandular implants (under the gland), and by large-sized breast implants, which pinch the lactiferous ducts and impede milk flow.
 Small-sized breast implants, and submuscular implantation, cause fewer breast-function problems; however, it is impossible to predict whether a woman who undergoes breast augmentation will be able to successfully breast feed since some women are able to breast-feed after periareolar incisions and subglandular placement and some are not able to after augmentation using submuscular and other types of surgical incisions.